agent-thor/Governance-Trading-Agent/README.md

 ### Downloading the Trading Model

-The bot requires pre-trained models for sentiment analysis and trading decisions.
+The agent requires pre-trained models for sentiment analysis and trading decisions.
 You can obtain these models in two ways:

 #### Option 1: Automatic Download (Recommended)